in2code-de/typo3-tiptap/README.md

 ## Support & Contribution

-This is a community-funded project in beta stage.
 Feedback, bug reports, and contributions are welcome!